 Gamma Theta Upsilon - Gamma Theta Upsilon is the International Honorary Geographic Society founded in 1928.
 Gamma Theta Upsilon’s mission is to strengthen student and professional training through academic experiences in addition to those of the classroom and laboratory; to advance the status of Geography as a cultural and practical discipline for study and investigation; to encourage student research of high quality, and to promote an outlet for publication; to create and administer funds for furthering graduate study and/or research in the field of Geography.
 For further information contact: Greg Pope, firstname.lastname@example.org, (973) 655-7569.

-Epsilon Delta Epsilon - Epsilon Delta Epsilon is a professional honors fraternity for the School of Business that is committed to "Excellence in Developing Entrepreneurs". ΕΔΕ was founded in 1964 by Dr. Joseph Hecht in order to provide students with a way of distinguishing themselves from their contemporaries.
-The members of ΕΔΕ value hard work, dedication, loyalty, academic achievement and respect above all.
-To be eligible for membership students must be a business major with a GPA of at least a 3.0 and must have completed at least 45 credits.
-Although Epsilon Delta Epsilon welcomes all business majors, the primary focus of the organization is in the fields of Marketing, Retailing, International Business and Leisure & Tourism.
-Epsilon Delta Epsilon hosts seminars and bring speakers to present educational programs for the benefit of the campus community.
-Epsilon Delta Epsilon prepares a number of special events to help students further their educational goals and extend their professional networking.
+Epsilon Delta Epsilon - Epsilon Delta Epsilon is a Professional Honors Society for the School of Business that is committed to "Excellence in Developing Entrepreneurs". ΕΔΕ was founded in 1964 by Dr. Joseph Hecht in order to provide students with a way of distinguishing themselves from their contemporaries.
+Today, Epsilon Delta Epsilon (EDE) focuses on entrepreneurship, professionalism, academic excellence and leadership.
+We are a Professional Honors Society dedicated to recognizing and rewarding students who pursue one or all of these focuses.
+To be eligible for membership students must have a GPA of at least a 3.2 and must have completed at least 30 credits.
+Although Epsilon Delta Epsilon welcomes all business majors, the primary focus of the organization is in the fields of Marketing, Retailing, International Business and Sports, Events & Tourism.
+As a professional honors society, Epsilon Delta Epsilon holds “Professional Events” that are created towards helping members achieve confidence in the business world, learn entrepreneurial skills and network among members, other organizations and people with professional occupations.
 Activities include advice on resume writing, how the interview process works, as well as the reality of marketing, retailing, and international business fields, as they are interrelated in the business world.
-For further information contact: Avinandan Mukherjee, firstname.lastname@example.org, (973) 655-5126.
+For further information contact: Archana Kumar, email@example.com, (973) 655-3001.

 Omicron Delta Epsilon – Omicron Delta Epsilon is the International Honor Society in Economics.
 The objectives of Omicron Delta Epsilon are recognition of scholastic attainment and the honoring of outstanding achievements in economics; the establishment of closer ties between students and faculty in economics within colleges and universities and among colleges and universities; the publication of the official journal, The American Economist; the sponsoring of panels at professional meetings and the Irving Fisher and Frank W. Taussig competitions.
 For further information, please email firstname.lastname@example.org.